 About

-On 10 December 2019, during the National Ganga Council Meeting in Kanpur, the Hon’ble Prime Minister emphasized the need to adopt new thinking in river cities, one with a facilitatory outlook rather than a regulatory approach.
+On 10 December 2019, during the National Ganga Council Meeting in Kanpur, the Hon’ble Prime Minister emphasised the need to adopt new thinking in river cities, one with a facilitatory outlook rather than a regulatory approach.
 In the 5th meeting of the Empowered Task Force on River Ganga in February 2020, NIUA and the Town and Country Planning Organisation (TCPO) were directed to provide suggestions on holistic river-centric planning.
 Accordingly, the Urban River Management Plan (URMP) framework was conceived of and launched on 4th November 2020 by NIUA in partnership with the National Mission for Clean Ganga (NMCG).
-The framework is a general template for river cities to prepare their city-specific river management plans taking into account the ecological and socio-economic significance of rivers.
+The framework is a general template for river cities to develop city-specific river management plans that take into account the ecological and socio-economic significance of rivers.
 URMPs have since been formulated by Kanpur, Ayodhya, Chatrapati Sambhaji Nagar, Bareilly, and Moradabad.

 60